edmondthui/hashnode-backup/cl84hnzti06ti2inv7o3qgvoo.md

 To start coding on a Mac you have to download a few things.
 Instead of setting up a Linux subsystem like what we had to do on Windows, we will have to use Homebrew to use the command line to install software and tools.

 ### Installing Homebrew
 Homebrew allows you to download applications and tools.
 It is a package manager for Macs that simplifies installing software on macOS.
 You can check their website out [here](https://brew.sh/).
-It is open-source and 100% safe as long as you know what you're downloading with it.
+It is open-source and 100% safe as long as you know what you're downloading.

 1. Open your terminal.
 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1663304614384/f2u5-LJry.png align="center")